 The cooked rice cake has strong stickiness and chewiness, and in Japan, it is often used as the main ingredient for traditional Japanese confections “Wagashi (和菓子)”.

 And when I think of Mochi treats that represent this season, the first thing that comes to my mind is “Kashiwa Mochi (柏餅)”.

 Kashiwa Mochi is a type of Wagashi that is prepared for “Tango no Sekku (端午の節句)”, often referred to as Children’s Day in English-speaking countries, which is the Boys’ Festival annually held on May 5.

-The soft mochi dough of Kashiwa Mochi is made from the powdered non-glutinous rice called “Joushinko (上新粉)” and folded in two, between which the sweet red bean paste “Anko (餡子)” is sandwiched.
+The soft rice dough of Kashiwa Mochi is actually made from a non-glutinous rice powder called “Joushinko (上新粉)” and folded in two, between which sweet red bean paste “Anko (餡子)” is filled.

-This is why Kashiwa Mochi is prepared and eaten on the Children’s Day, the Japanese national holiday to celebrate and wish boys’ healthy growth and happiness.
+That’s why, since then, Kashiwa Mochi has been prepared and eaten on May 5 in Japan, the national holiday to celebrate and wish for boys’ healthy growth and happiness.

 Many people eat the leaf wrapper for Sakura Mochi because the cherry tree leaf is picked in salt and edible, but we don’t eat the oak leaf wrapper for Kashiwa Mochi simply because it can’t be eaten.